gagle/node-properties/README.md

 <a name="load"></a>
 __properties.load(file[, settings], callback)__
 Loads a properties file.
 The callback receives the error and the loaded properties.
-The loaded properties is just a JavaScript object in literal notation.
+The loaded properties are just a JavaScript object in literal notation.

 The possible settings are: